naimah-jadesola/NM_Portfolio/README.md

-# Neemah Meemah – Cybersecurity & CIS Portfolio
+# Naimah Muhammed's  Cybersecurity & CIS Portfolio

 Welcome to my professional portfolio.
 I’m a Computer Information Systems major at Howard University with a concentration in Cybersecurity.
-I’m passionate about using technology to protect people, data, and systems — and ensuring innovation is ethical, inclusive, and impactful.
+I’m passionate about using technology to protect people, data, and systems!
+While ensuring innovation is ethical, inclusive, and impactful.

 ---